Goa - The Land of Sun, Sand and Spices

 The Church of St. Cajatan was built by an Italian architect in 1651, and was modeled on St. Peter's Basilica in Rome.
 A theological college is housed here now.

-Most of the temples in Goa have deities brought from Mithila region in Bihar to which the Saraswat Brahmins of this region are believed to belong.
-The temples of Shri Mangesh, Shri Shanta Durga and Shri Ramnath are all instances of beautiful temple architecture.
+Most of the temples in Goa have idols brought from Mithila region in Bihar, by the Saraswat Brahmins.
+Most popular among them are Shri Mangeshi, Shri Shanta Durga, Shri Ramnath and Tambdi Surla.
+Alongwith religious importance, they are also known for their beautiful temple architecture.

 Excursions in Goa